craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Lore/Custom Heritages.md

 ![[triton.png]]

 People with a heavy Triton heritage find themselves in possession of many biological abilities one may associate with a fish.
 The origins of Triton people on Alaturmen is truthfully unknown, but legends claim that the first families had to swim to Alaturmen from the [[Plane of Water]] - against the current of the [[Alvalini River]] - before they would come to settle here.
-Trinton people are present throughout Alaturmen, but most come to occupy a home near a body of water - traditionally this is on either side of the [[Alvalini River]], joining [[Barthalmule's Thieves]] or the [[Dampguard]], but the population of Triton has grown around both the Twinlakes
+Trinton people are present throughout Alaturmen, but most come to occupy a home near a body of water - traditionally this is on either side of the [[Alvalini River]], joining [[Barthalmule's Thieves]] or the [[Dampguard]], but the population of Triton has grown around both the Twinlakes.

 - *Age* You may live for up to 120 years.
 - *Weight* You weigh anywhere from 80 to 160 pounds.